killianvalverde/findex/README.md

 ## Documentation

-To access the help menu of this software in order to know all the available options and commands, simply run `findex --help` in a terminal after installing it.
+To access the help menu of this software in order to know all the available options and commands, simply run `ff --help` in a terminal after installing it.

 If you want to generate __Doxygen__ documentation, you can use the `doxygen Doxyfile` command, and the results will be placed in the `./docs` directory.